The Trick or Treat Giveaway Hop is sponsored by Caru, Nature’s Logic, and The Honest Kitchen.

 Did you know that it is super easy to get discounted or free Amazon products in exchange for an honest review?
 There’s no catch — just lots of savings.
 I’ve purchased dozens of dog products and home products for incredible deals, and I’m going to teach you how!
 Keep reading to learn more!

 Disclaimer: We earn a small affiliate commission each time someone REQUESTS A QUOTE for Figo Pet Insurance using our link.
 All this means is that we’ll have more money for Henry’s vet bills!
 We use and recommend Figo and would never promote something we didn’t love.

 Hello, my wonderful readers!
-I’m here today with a special announcement: The Broke Dog is now partnering with Figo Pet Insurance to bring you a special deal on pet insurance!
-Keep reading to learn more about what Figo can do for you and our Figo Pet Insurance discount.
+I’m here today with a special announcement: The Broke Dog is now partnering with Figo Pet Insurance!
+Keep reading to learn more about what Figo can do for you.

 This post may contain affiliate links.
 For more information, please see my Disclosure and Disclaimer page.

 I live in New York City, but space comes at a premium no matter where you live!
 Most young adults in New York live with roommates or, if they are very lucky, in tiny one-bedroom or studio apartments.
 Living in a small space with a dog — whether in a city or a more rural area — presents its own series of challenges, but there are ways to make it easier.
 Keep reading for some tips I’ve gathered during my experience living in a small apartment with a dog.